macOS privacy and security settings: Relaxed level

 Create a strong password

-What for: To prevent your data and Apple devices from being hacked.
+What for: To prevent your data and devices from being hacked.

-An Apple ID account lets you synchronize music, photos, contacts, browser history, and other data on different devices.
+An Apple ID account lets you synchronize music, photos, contacts, and other data on different devices.
 If your account is hacked, criminals will gain access to all of that data.
-Once they have access to your Apple ID, they can also remotely lock your Mac or format your hard drive.
+Once they have access to your Apple ID, they can also remotely lock your device or format your hard drive.

-Make sure that your account is protected by a strong password that complies with the following policies:
+Make sure that your account is protected by a strong password that complies with the following requirements:

 • Is at least 8 characters long;